Build Your Own Timer Plug – Automatic Mobile Charger Cut-Off Using ESP32 (Hotspot Mode)

 -

-Copy this into Arduino IDE, select your ESP32 board and upload.
+Copy this to Arduino IDE, select your ESP32 board, and upload.

 #include <WiFi.h>